Cognitive Behavioural Therapy - CBT Treatment for Health Anxiety - London, UK-wide and Online Via Video Link

 What is Health Anxiety?

 Health anxiety involves continuous worry about contracting or having a serious illness or disease.
 Common health anxiety targets include cancer, brain tumors, HIV, heart problems, strokes and neurological diseases.
 Health anxiety is often based on a misinterpretation of innate bodily sensations or the physiological symptoms of anxiety.
 This is accompanied by continuous checking behaviours, constant bodily scanning and a tendency to assign serious or life threatening outcomes to innate physical sensations.
 Health anxiety is a significant problem.
 It affects up to 5% of the population and can persist on a continuous or recurrent basis throughout the individuals adult life.

-- The health anxiety persists despite appropriate medical assessment and reassurance.
+- We The health anxiety persists despite appropriate medical assessment and reassurance.

 - The health worry is not delusional and is not limited to concerns about bodily appearance.